-If you’ve seen sick wild birds in your garden, especially ones who are lethargic, unusually tame seeming or fluffed up, then you need to take action.
+Have you seen sick wild birds in your garden?
+Especially ones who are lethargic, unusually tame seeming or fluffed up?
+Then you need to take action.

-The most likely cause is trichomoniasis, which is a parasite that causes lesions in the affected bird’s throat, making it difficult for it to swallow.
+The most likely cause of sick wild birds is trichomoniasis.
+Thich is a parasite that causes lesions in the affected bird’s throat, making it difficult for it to swallow.
 Eventually, the bird dies because the lesions affect its ability to breathe.
 These birds often also have saliva and uneaten food stuck to their beaks and fronts.

 Finches – goldfinches, greenfinches, and chaffinches – seem to be the most susceptible to this parasite, but it can affect any bird.
 It doesn’t pass to humans, cats or dogs.